 Figure 2: - “Age and Length Frequencies” tab of the RStrap Explorer tool.
-This tab illustrates the length frequency distributions of both cod (Gadus morhua; species code 438) and American plaice (Hippoglossoides platessoides; species code 889) binned into 2 cm length bins.
+This tab illustrates the length frequency distributions of both cod (Gadus morhua) and American plaice (Hippoglossoides platessoides) binned into 2 cm length bins.
 The binning is easily modified using the “Length Group” field in the “Advanced Options” drop down menu (shown on left side).

 Tagging data